praneeththandra/crime-data-analysis/README.md

 My objective is to predict victim sex, the column 'Vict Sex' has three values 'M' , 'F' and 'X' where X means unknown gender.
 So, we don't need the X values for the modeling and classification.
 So, I dropped those values to make the class distribution balanced and making it a binary classification.
 Both categorical and numerical features are balanced in this dataset.
-The values of the target column ‘Vict sex’ are also balanced.
+The values of the target column ‘Vict sex’ are almost balanced.